 By default Orage stays open in the background when asked to close.
 This option changes Orage to quit and never stay in background when it is asked to close.

 Orage can be opened by double mouse click to panel clock.
-Since from Xfce 4.18, panel clock properties can be used to enter orage command:
+Since Xfce 4.18, panel clock properties can be used to enter orage command:

 ---|